Fewshot learning on global multimodal embeddings for earth observation tasks: Conclusion

 \section{Conclusion}

 This work showed the effectiveness of multimodal models pretrained with large amounts of planetary data to reduce the number of required labeled examples in different downstream earth observation classification tasks.
 The reduction of the required amount of labeled data reaches the orders of 99\%.
 We also run our experiments with smaller pretrained ViT architectures with 11M to 100M parameters and embeddings of size 192 and 364.
-Although the combined CLIP loss is usually similar to the one obtained with out 250M parameter / 768 encoding size model, the performance of the downstream tasks is degraded, even if it preserves the 95\% relative performance as described earlier.
+Although the combined CLIP loss is usually similar to the one obtained with our 250M parameter / 768 encoding size model, the performance of the downstream tasks is degraded, even if it preserves the 95\% relative performance as described earlier.
+We also believe that multimodality settings such as this one allow models to leverage the complementarity or correlations of the same earth features as being observed by different sensors.
 This leads us to plan future work with planetary wide datasets and larger models.